227-229 Brompton Rd., Knightsbridge

 87-135 Brompton Rd., Knightsbridge

-Sure, it's the city's most legendary, over-the-top shopping destination and they stock all the upscale brands you'd expect (the markdowns at sale-time are ridiculously good), but it's the food hall and ice cream shop that keep us coming back, particularly because littles go wild for the tastes-better-than it sounds spaghetti ice cream.
+Sure, it's the city's most legendary, over-the-top shopping destination and it stocks all the upscale brands you'd expect (the markdowns at sale time are ridiculously good), but it's the food hall and ice cream shop that keep us coming back, particularly because littles go wild for the tastes-better-than it sounds spaghetti ice cream.
 The variety, presentation, and quality really are unsurpassed, though the price tags mean that it's only an occasional indulgence.
 It’s also just a beautiful and majestic space.
 There's also an on-site salt beef bar from our favorite Jewish deli, Harry Morgan.

 109-125 Knightsbridge, Knightsbridge

-Shopping Harvey Nichols' flagship is one of life's great pleasures as it's often quiet and crowdless.
+Shopping the Harvey Nichols flagship is one of life's great pleasures as it's often quiet and crowdless.
 Beyond having the most well-curated selection of contemporary lines in London and a shoe department that is never disappointing, the seasonal sales are legendary.
-As if that weren't enough to make you want to move in forever, there are also salons, spas, and The Fifth Floor—a sort of high-end cafeteria with great food and cocktails.
+As if that weren't enough to make you want to move in forever, there are also salons, spas, and the Fifth Floor—a sort of high-end cafeteria with great food and cocktails.

 You may also like